chaotic-pan/GolfGame/README.md

 ## Controls
 Simply click on the Golf Club to pull it back.
 How far the ball will fly depends on how big of a swing you make.
 The red flag symbolizes the wind.
-It's size shows the wind strenght and it's direction shows the wind direction.
+It's size shows the wind strength, and it's direction shows the wind direction.